daveshanley/quobix.com/content/articles/experience-engineering/index.md

 [^2]: This is not an attractive chair, would you buy it?
 If so, why?
 [^3]: Unless you hold a monopoly due to a niche market and a lack of competition.
 [^4]: This could be a desktop or mobile UI, native or web/browser-based.
-[^5]: Retired from service, these tools used to be part of my arsenal; they are no longer the right tools (PHP in particular)
+[^5]: Personally retired from service, these tools used to be part of my personal arsenal; they are no longer the right tools (PHP in particular)